Incident Investigation: 5 Whys & PEEPO Field Guide

 PSM compliance audits run on a three-year cycle.
 Operations that maintain queryable records all year pass cleanly; operations that scramble to assemble evidence at audit time accumulate findings.
 The shift from a once-every-three-years scramble to a continuously-audit-ready posture is the single biggest operational improvement in PSM since the standard was written.

-Haloehs maps to the 14 PSM elements out of the box.
+HaloEHS maps to the 14 PSM elements out of the box.
 Process hazard analysis, operating procedures, training, contractors, pre-startup safety review, mechanical integrity, hot work, management of change, incident investigation, emergency planning, compliance audits, trade secrets, employee participation, and recordkeeping each have a defined data path.
 The 2022 ISO Survey counted 294,420 valid ISO 45001 certificates worldwide; oil and gas operations are over-represented in that population, and the same data paths support both PSM and ISO 45001 evidence chains.

-The Haloehs modules most directly relevant to oil & gas operations.
+The HaloEHS modules most directly relevant to oil & gas operations.

 Empower every worker to report hazards in seconds.
 AI auto-classifies and routes observations for review, with anonymous reporting built in.